The Wilton North Report

 The Wilton North Report is a late-night combined newsmagazine, talk show, and variety show that aired on Fox in December 1987 and January 1988.
 It was Fox's second attempt at a regular late-night show, replacing The Late Show.
 The series premiered on December 11, 1987, and ended four weeks later, on January 8, 1988.
 Hosted by Phil Cowan and Paul Robins, the show sought to combine comedy with newsmagazine-style features and serious interviews.
 Michael Hanks initially served as the show's announcer, with Don Morrow filling that role for its final two weeks.

+Title

+Barry Sand chose, for a tentative show title, Nightcap, a title Fox felt sounded too similar ABC's late-night newsmagazine Nightline.
+As a result, the writers came up with about 200 more possible names for the show.
+The chosen title, The Wilton North Report, was offered by writer Lane Sarasohn, who took the name from the show's studios at the Wilton North Building (then located at the intersection of Sunset Boulevard and North Wilton Place in Los Angeles); Sarasohn believed the title sounded like The MacNeil/Lehrer NewsHour and would reinforce the show's news-oriented approach.